New Orleans Emergency Medical Services: Administration

-Within the administrative staff, several positions are utilized to offer administrative support and assistance, and guidance to the field personnel.
+Within the administrative staff, several positions are utilized to offer administrative support, assistance and guidance to the field personnel.

 EMS Fellows

 New Orleans EMS sponsors a fellowship in prehospital emergency medical services that is recognized by the American College of Emergency Physicians.

 Fleet

 New Orleans EMS operates a fleet of Braun Liberty ambulances with Ford Super Duty cabs, painted white with two black stripes on the side.
 The rear of each ambulance has black-and-white reflective strips in the shape of large chevrons; some ambulances have these on their front bumpers as well.
 New Orleans EMS ambulances are equipped with a full Whelen Engineering Company emergency lighting system and are equipped with Whelen 295HFSC9 Dual Tone Sirens set to produce a simulated mechanical siren tone and regular electronic siren tone at the same time.

-New Orleans EMS also operates a fleet of Chevrolet Tahoe SUVs used as nontransporting EMS vehicles, known as "Single Paramedic Rapid Intervention" or "Sprint" units.
+New Orleans EMS also operates a fleet of Chevrolet Tahoe and Ford PIU SUVs used as nontransporting EMS vehicles, known as "Single Paramedic Rapid Intervention" or "Sprint" units.
 These vehicles, use a dark blue livery with a white stripe in the shape of a Z.